nour-hasan/ADS-project/README.md

 ## Dataset

 The dataset containing the nodes and edges is found under the name of AUCcampus.txt
+It can be found in the cmake folder

 Try running the program and navigate your way through AUC!